Healthdirect Free Australian health advice you can count on.

 An excision biopsy.

-Are there any alternatives to an excision biopsy?
+Are there any alternatives?

 If the lump is probably benign and less than about 2 centimetres across, it may be possible to remove it using a special needle called a mammotome, but a mammotome excision is available only in a few specialist centres.

-What will happen if I decide not to have the operation or the operation is delayed?
+What will happen if I decide not to have the procedure or the procedure is delayed?

 Your surgeon may not be able to confirm if you have cancer or recommend the best treatment for you.
-If your surgeon suspects the lump might be cancerous, the procedure will not be delayed.
+If your surgeon suspects the lump may be cancerous, the procedure will not be delayed.

 • new concerns about the lump